 It doesn’t contain furigana but is one the easy side.
 This one would actually one to recommend if you want to get rid of furigana and try yourself with an all Kanji manga for the first time.
 I’m currently reading the third volume.
 It’s the perfect stuff when you don’t want anything too difficult or complex in story.
 Just a very straightforward manga with the right amount of ecchi.

 I’m probably done now with my easy to read manga recommendations.
-From now on I’ll have posts about Japanese manga again but probably not in the same manner.
+From now on I’ll have articles about Japanese manga again but probably not in the same manner.

 More like, some recommendations with good stuff for you to read.
 The last one here was compiled with this in mind so there is some (hopefully) good stuff for everybody in it.
 At least I hope so.

 We all knew it but I just had to do another entry in the series.
 Continue reading Vol.05.